All Episodes

 They're pretty much overrunning the place.

-I'm like, uh, what video are you watching?
+I'm like, what video are you watching?

-That's only so Trump could go to could go to the St. John's, the church of the presidents.
+When they went in full force yesterday, that's only so Trump could go to could go to the St. John's, the church of the presidents.

 No, that's not why.